jembi/dhis2-tracker-populator/README.md

 Options:
-  -c, --csv   Path to the directory containing the csv files -d, --done  Path the the directory in which to place the done files -f, --fail  Path to the directory in which to place the failed files
+  -c, --csv   Path to the directory containing the csv files -d, --done  Path to the directory in which to place the done files -f, --fail  Path to the directory in which to place the failed files

   --help      Show this help